bakesaled/avocado/README.md

-# README #
+# Avocado #

-This README would normally document whatever steps are necessary to get your application up and running.

-### Avocado ###

-* Use Avocado to create cycling workouts long with playlists of songs.
+Use Avocado to create cycling workouts long with playlists of songs.

 * 0.0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)